TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning

 As shown in Eq.(\ref{eq:1}), once a layer is selected as a PEFT target layer, all token positions passing through that layer will uniformly receive the increment introduced by $\operatorname{M}(x_i)$.
 To break this assumption, we introduce a token-level gating function $\operatorname{S}$ on top of Eq.(\ref{eq:1}) to determine whether a PEFT update is actually applied at each position.
 Specifically, the output $h_i$ at position $i$ is rewritten as:

-Here, $\operatorname{S}(\cdot) \in \{0,1\}$ serves as a gating variable: when $\operatorname{S} = 1$, the update is enabled at that position, and when $\operatorname{S} = 0$, the position retains the base model output.
+Here, $\operatorname{S}(\cdot) \in \{0,1\}$ serves as a gating variable.
+When $\operatorname{S} = 1$, the update is enabled at that position, while when $\operatorname{S} = 0$, the position retains the base model output.
 To instantiate Eq.(\ref{eq:2}), we focus on the relative magnitude $r_i$ of the PEFT update with respect to the base model output at each position $i$: $r_i = \| \operatorname{M}(x_i) \|_2 / \| W_0x_i \|_2$.
 This is because the feature norm values at different layers vary significantly.
 The relative values enable each layer to adaptively adjust according to its own weight change ratio.
-Intuitively, a larger $r_i$ means that the PEFT update induces a stronger perturbation relative to the base model output at that position and is more likely to be task-relevant, whereas a small $r_i$ indicates that the modification is minor and can be treated as negligible.
+Intuitively, a larger $r_i$ means that the PEFT update induces a stronger perturbation relative to the base model output at that position and is more likely to be relevant to the task, whereas a small $r_i$ indicates that the modification is minor and can be treated as negligible.